akhil97/Capstone-Group1/code/component/Contextual Features/README.md

+# Resampling of Raster Images from 10m to 100m Resolution
 The provided Python script resamples raster images, specifically TIFF files, from a 10m resolution to a 100m resolution.
 It achieves this by setting a resampling factor of 0.1, effectively reducing the pixel density to one-tenth of the original.
 The resampling is done using bilinear interpolation, which helps maintain data continuity in the newly scaled images.
 The script scans a specified directory for TIFF files, processes each file by resampling it, and saves the resampled output in a new file.